nielskrijger/node-url-permissions/README.md

 Yet another alternative is to add an attribute `public=true|false` to each file record and check programmatically whether a user is granted access or not.
 To express this in an URL Permission you can use `/files?public=true:read`.

-While URL Permissions are flexible, it is likely you will find yourself in a situation where other access control models are easier to implement and maintain.ll
+While URL Permissions are flexible, it is likely you will find yourself in a situation where other access control models are easier to implement and maintain.